Package 'ssmodels'

 Value

-fisher_infoBS: Fisher information matrix
+• fisher_infoBS: The (approximate) Fisher information matrix.

 References